-The license of the Publications Commission of the Ministry of Science in 2017, the publication of Quranic Studies and Islamic Culture has a scientific rank.
-The journal intends to publish research, promotional and review articles from the spring and summer of 2019, based on Article 2, Clause 6 of the Scientific Publications Regulations of the Ministry of Science, Research and Technology No. Ataf-A-3104 dated 22/04/2019.
+The Journal of Quranic Studies and Islamic Culture has a scientific research status based on the license of the Ministry of Science Publications Commission No. 3/18/51996 dated 13/3/1396, and in 2019, all journals were declared to have scientific validity.
+The journal intends to publish research, promotional and review articles in the spring and summer issues of 2019, based on Article 2, Paragraph 6 of the Scientific Publications Regulations of the Ministry of Science, Research and Technology No. ATE-A-3104 dated 02/02/1398.

 In this scientific journal, after the article is accepted, the type of article is included on the first page of each article.
 It is worth noting that after the article is proposed in the editorial board meeting, the scientific rank of each article (research, promotion, review) is determined and announced to the author of the article.